 However, if you are new to Ender 3, the first thing people usually ask is how to remove the filament from Ender 3.

-The easiest and efficient way to get this job done properly is described below.
+The easiest and most efficient way to get this job done properly is described below.
 If the filament broke in Bowden tube/extruder Ender 3, then removing it requires a lot of care.

 Tap on the “Temperature” tab in “Control Settings” and then click on the “Nozzle” button and set temperature.